How to Use Nintendo Parental Controls and Keep Gaming Safe

 SrideeStudio/Shutterstock

-Before we dig into the details of how to turn on parental controls on the Nintendo Switch and Nintendo Switch 2, it’s worth taking a moment to see what, exactly, you can do with these controls.
+Before we dig into the details of how to turn on parental controls on the Nintendo Switch and Nintendo Switch 2, it’s worth taking a moment to see what, exactly, parents or guardians can do with these controls.
 Key features include:

 Step-by-Step: How to Set Parental Controls on Nintendo Switch